Kennedy87670/DG_Fashion_stores/README.md

 ## Data Modelling
 I had to create relationships between the three tables
 - For the Names table
- columns IDshop many to many relationships with Shop Territory shopID
+ columns IDshop many to many relationships with Shop Territory ShopID
 - Competitive territory table
 Comp_territory many to many relationships with the Names table competitive territory